fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 # Meta:
 So I'm experimenting in how to better read books currently.
-The approach for GTD was to simply recapitulate each chapter in it's 'full' content, but I don't think it was that succesful.
+The approach for GTD was to simply recapitulate each chapter in it's 'full' content, but I don't think it was that successful.
 One of the obstacles was the continuous lagging behind.
 Like, I've read a few chapters more, but this is not yet reflected in the post about it.
 So I tried to, instead, just write down the overall key takeaways, without sorting them in chapters, or going in as much detail.
 I'll